 On Sunday, Major League Baseball games across the country held a moment of silence for Fernández before the first pitch.
-At Marlins Park in Miami, where Sunday's game against the Atlanta Braves was canceled, fans left photos, flowers, and other memorabilia along the gates.
+At Marlins Park in Miami, where Sunday's game against the Atlanta Braves was cancelled, fans left photos, flowers, and other memorabilia along the gates.
 The Miami Herald reports that every Marlins player will wear Fernández's number, 16, in Monday's game against the New York Mets.

 Detroit Tigers shortstop Jose Iglesias told the Detroit News he knew Fernández well; both were born in Cuba and came to the U.S. as teenagers.
 "We hung out in Miami together.
 We've been through a lot together," Iglesias said.